 - 84. Ok, government, you win.
 You've got our data.
 Now, what can we do to make sure you use it against Them and not against Us?
 In fact, can you tell the difference? - 85.
-If we want our government to back off, the deal
+If we want our government to back off, the deal has to be that if when the next attack comes, we can't g.
+Privacy in an age of weasels.

-- has to be that if when the next attack comes, we can't complain that they should have surveilled us harder. - 86.
+- complain that they should have surveilled us harder. - 86.
 A trade isn't fair trade if we don't know what we're giving up.
 Do you hear that, Security for Privacy trade-off? - 87.
 With a probability approaching absolute certainty, we are going to be sorry we didn't do more to keep data out of the hands of our governments and corporate overlords.